Alyssa Powell-Ascura

 • Visual artists are expected to leave 1 artwork that has been made at Rimbun Dahan for our Permanent Collection.
 Selection can be decided by the artist, or the artist may invite the residency manager to discuss the selection of the work.
 If you are planning to make only one single work during the course of your residency, then you should discuss this requirement in advance with the residency manager.

-• Resident artists are expected to acknowledge the Rimbun Dahan Residency as a source of support when work created here features significantly in the first instance in any publication, exhibition, performance or other dissemination to the public.
-As such, resident artists may use their residency to create work for display/sale for external commissions, exhibitions, performances, partnerships & collaborations, etc.
+• You are welcome to use your residency to create work for future exhibitions, performances, publications, etc outside Rimbun Dahan.
+Resident artists are expected to acknowledge the Rimbun Dahan Residency as a source of support when work created here features significantly in the first instance in any exhibition, performance, publication or other dissemination to the public.
+Please request the Rimbun Dahan logo to include in any collateral.
+Thank you!

 Acceptance of Terms